brent258/bmjs-engverb/README.md

 # bmjs-engverb
-An English utility designed for generating a verbs's different forms from a given string, including support for irregular verbs as well as words prefixed by "un-" or "re-".
+An English utility designed for generating a verbs's different forms from a given string, including support for irregular verbs with common prefixes like "un-" or "re-".
 Receives an input of the base verb string and returns an object with the following properties:

 {
   infinitive: **String**,